Individual ministerial responsibility: Canada

 For organizational purposes there are Cabinet Ministers who are responsible for all activity within their department.
 In Canada ministerial responsibility has been reduced as it has become increasingly common for top level civil servants to be called before Parliament, bypassing the minister.

 New Zealand

 In New Zealand, ministerial responsibility has tended to follow British practice.
 Ministers have resigned in cases of personal misconduct, but more rarely in cases of maladministration.
-Ministers have refused to resign in some cases where they have been asked to account for departmental errors.
+Ministers have refused to resign in some cases when they have been asked to account for departmental errors.
 A famous case was Minister of Works Bob Semple, who refused to resign in 1944 over engineering failures in the construction of a railway tunnel.
 He was quoted as saying "I am responsible, but not to blame."
-Other departures from normal convention have included the refusal of a minister's resignation in the 1980s over compromised security of Budget documents, and a minister resigning his portfolio (but not leaving Cabinet) over the 1995 Cave Creek disaster.
+Other departures from normal convention have included the refusal of a minister's resignation in the 1980s over compromised security of budget documents, and a minister resigning his portfolio (but not leaving Cabinet) over the 1995 Cave Creek disaster.